sgaul/childcare/index.md

 The next set of indicators are on subsidies for pre-K and other childcare programs.

 SDE publishes data on publicly-funded pre-K slots.
-Not all towns have available slots, but for those with slots, Bloomfield has the highest rate, relative to the size of the 3 - 4 year-old population in the region.
+Not all towns have available slots, but for those with slots, Bloomfield has the highest rate relative to the size of the 3 - 4 year-old population in the region.

 ![plot of chunk unnamed-chunk-9](assets/fig/unnamed-chunk-9.png)